amandamarkee/actias-luna-genome/annotation-notes-ACTIVE.md

 mv aluna_repeatmask_step2.out out_files
 ```

-## Step3: Mask Genome Based on RepeatModeler2 Output
+## Step 3: Feature Annotation – Mask Genome Based on RepeatModeler2 Output

-Next, we use the output from RepeatModeler2 (from the beginning of the annotation workflow) to continue building the gene model.
+Next, we use the output from RepeatModeler2 (from the beginning of the annotation workflow) to continue masking repeat regions.

 ```
 cd /blue/kawahara/amanda.markee/insect_genomics_2022/aluna_annotation/repeat_masker